Ring-imaging Cherenkov detector: Principles

 where $c$ is the speed of light.

 Knowledge of the particle's momentum and direction (normally available from an associated momentum-spectrometer) allows a predicted $v$ for each hypothesis of the particles type; using the known $n$ of the RICH radiator gives a corresponding prediction of $\theta_c$ that can be compared to the $\theta_c$ of the detected Cherenkov photons, thus indicating the particle's identity (usually as a probability per particle type).
-A typical (simulated) distribution of $\theta_c$ vs momentum of the source particle, for single Cherenkov photons, produced in a gaseous radiator (n~1.0005, angular resolution~0.6mrad) is shown in the following figure:
+A typical (simulated) distribution of $\theta_c$ vs momentum of the source particle, for single Cherenkov photons, produced in a gaseous radiator (n~1.0005, angular resolution~0.6mrad) is shown in the following Fig.1:

-The different particle types follow distinct contours of constant mass, smeared by the effective angular resolution of the RICH detector; at higher momenta each particle emits a number of Cherenkov photons which, taken together, give a more precise measure of the average $\theta_c$ than does a single photon, allowing effective particle separation to extend beyond 100 GeV in this example.
+The different particle types follow distinct contours of constant mass, smeared by the effective angular resolution of the RICH detector; at higher momenta each particle emits a number of Cherenkov photons which, taken together, give a more precise measure of the average $\theta_c$ than does a single photon (see Fig.3 below), allowing effective particle separation to extend beyond 100 GeV in this example.

 This particle identification is essential for the detailed understanding of the intrinsic physics of the structure and interactions of elementary particles.
 The essence of the ring-imaging method is to devise an optical system with single-photon detectors, that can isolate the Cherenkov photons that each particle emits, to form a single "ring image" from which an accurate $\theta_c$ can be determined.